 the Gold Pen Award, Best of Borders, and several reviewers’ choice

-Turner, Part 1: The Witnesses (Simon & Schuster) is a
+Part 1: The Witnesses (Simon & Schuster), a story how

-story about how Harriet Beecher Stowe, author of Uncle Tom’s
+Harriet Beecher Stowe, author of Uncle Tom’s Cabin,

-Cabin, aims to clarify the accepted history of Nat Turner’s
+aims to clarify the accepted history of Nat Turner’s prosecution.

-prosecution.
-Turner, the Ethiopian turned American slave, is a
+Turner, the Ethiopian turned American slave, is a well-read patriot in

 Fiction Online Magazine about this controversial novel, her